-- 24. The Council's key strategic document, the Council Plan has a four-year focus, supported by a two year Delivery Plan.
+The Council's key strategic document, the Council Plan has a four-year focus, supported by a two year Delivery Plan.
 These set out key service improvement priorities for the medium term, with targets for performance and deadlines for achievement.
-This has been informed by public consultation on a range of topics.
-Progress on the Delivery Plan is reported to the public through quarterly reports to Cabinet and Overview and Scrutiny Committee and the Council's magazine, About Watford, which is distributed to every household in the Borough and is also available online. - 25.
-Councillors are assisted in their policy and decision-making roles by the advice of staff with suitable qualifications and experience, under the leadership of the Chief Executive.
-All reports requiring a decision from members include comments on financial, legal, equalities, sustainability, community safety (as relevant), risk and other appropriate issues such as potential risks to non-achievement, all of which ensures that comprehensive advice is provided prior to decisions being taken. - 26.
-The Council also has an Officers' Code of Conduct which includes; Disclosure of Information, Political Neutrality, Potential Conflict of Interest Situation, Bribery, Corruption and Fraud, Appointments and Other Employment Matters, Outside Commitments, Personal Interests, Equality Issues, Information Security, Criminal Offences, Whistleblowing and Breaches of the Code of Conduct. - 27.
+Progress on the Delivery Plan, key performance indicators and key corporate strategies is reported to the public through quarterly reports to Cabinet and Overview and Scrutiny Committee and the Council's magazine, About Watford.

+The elected Mayor and councillors are assisted in their policy and decision-making roles by the advice of staff with suitable qualifications and experience, under the leadership of the Chief Executive.
+All reports requiring a decision from members include comments on financial, legal, equalities, sustainability, community safety (as relevant), risk and other appropriate issues such as potential risks to non-achievement, all of which ensures that comprehensive advice is provided prior to decisions being taken.

+The Council also has an Officers' Code of Conduct which includes; Disclosure of Information, Political Neutrality, Potential Conflict of Interest Situations, Bribery, Corruption and Fraud, Appointments and Other Employment Matters, Outside Commitments, Personal Interests, Equality Issues, Information Security, Criminal Offences, Whistleblowing and Breaches of the Code of Conduct.

 The scrutiny function within a local authority provides a necessary check upon the role of Cabinet and is a key component of corporate governance.
-At Watford it is co-ordinated through the Overview and Scrutiny Committee, which can review Cabinet decisions and service performance, including those of the Council's outsourced services, it can also set up task and finish groups to look in depth at issues it wishes to scrutinise, and it also scrutinises the Community Safety Partnership.
+At Watford it is co-ordinated through the Overview and Scrutiny Committee, which can review Cabinet decisions and service performance, including those of the Council's outsourced services, it can also set up task groups to look in depth at issues it wishes to scrutinise, and it also scrutinises the Community Safety Partnership.
 In addition, the Standards Committee considers Member conduct and the Finance Scrutiny Committee considers financial issues.
 Finally, the Audit Committee reviews the overall governance arrangements, including the service related control and risk management environment.
-The Audit Committee also considers the response to Freedom of Information requests, the Ombudsman's annual report, risk management, Regulation of Investigatory Powers Act as well as annual accounts and treasury management (investment) policies. - 28.
+The Audit Committee also considers the response to Freedom of Information requests, the Ombudsman's annual report, risk management, Regulation of Investigatory Powers Act as well as annual accounts and treasury management (investment) policies.

 The Council's protocols and procedures are reviewed and updated on a regular basis for standing orders, financial regulations, a scheme of delegation and supporting procedure notes/manuals clearly defining how decisions are taken and the process and controls required to manage risks.
-Compliance with established policies, procedures, laws and regulations, is achieved through a combination of training events, written policy and procedural documentation, authorisation procedures, managerial supervision, review by internal and external audit and use of the disciplinary procedure where appropriate. - 29.
+Compliance with established policies, procedures, laws and regulations, is achieved through a combination of training events, written policy and procedural documentation, authorisation procedures, managerial supervision, review by internal and external audit and use of the disciplinary procedure where appropriate.

 Codes of Conduct defining the standards of behaviour for members, staff, partners and the community have been developed and communicated.
+These include:

-These include: - Members Code of Conduct. - Code of Conduct for staff. - Anti-Fraud and Corruption policy (including Whistleblowing and Anti-bribery). - Money Laundering detection guidance. - · Members and officer protocols. - Regular performance appraisals, linked to service and corporate objectives. - A Standards Committee which has a key role in promoting and maintaining high standards of conduct for members. - Officers are subject to the standards of any professional bodies to which they belong.
+- Members Code of Conduct. - Code of Conduct for staff. - Anti-Fraud and Corruption policy (including Whistleblowing and Anti-bribery). - Money Laundering detection guidance. - Members and officer protocols. - Regular performance appraisals, linked to service and corporate objectives. - A Standards Committee which has a key role in promoting and maintaining high standards of conduct for members. - Officers are subject to the standards of any professional bodies to which they belong.